Mobee-App/documentation/docs/documentation-api/2 - QR Code Module/qr-code-scanner-guide.md

    ![Sample Image](./img/campaign_member.png)

 **Note**: Ensure that the flow ("Mobee__Campaign_SCR_Scan" in this example) is correctly set up to handle the QR code data and perform the desired actions in Salesforce.

+## QR Code Scanner Integration for Campaign Membership Management

+### **Overview**

+"Mobee__Campaign_SCR_Scan" , provided as a template in the Mobee package, seamlessly integrates with the QR code scanner module.
+It facilitates the addition of a contact or a lead to a campaign's membership list.
+Given its design as a template, this flow is highly adaptable to meet varying requirements.

+### **Flow Functionality**:

+1. **Scanning and Identifying the ID**:
+   - Upon scanning, the ID is retrieved and stored in the variable `scannedId`.
+   - The flow checks if this `scannedId` corresponds to a Lead or a Contact.

+2. **Unknown ID Handling**:
+   - If the `scannedId` does not match a Lead or Contact, the flow redirects to a Screen displaying a message stating that the ID is unknown.

+3. **Checking Campaign Membership**:
+   - If the `scannedId` is identified as a Lead or Contact, the flow then verifies if the respective record is already part of the campaign members of the campaign associated with the `recordId` (i.e., the campaign where the scanner module is placed).

+4. **Adding to Campaign Membership**:
+   - If the Lead or Contact is not a member of the campaign, they are added to the campaign's membership list.
+   - Their status is set to 'Responded', though this can be customized within the flow as per requirements.

+5. **Updating Existing Campaign Member**:
+   - If the Lead or Contact is already a member of the campaign, their status will be updated to 'Responded'.

 Happy Scanning!